JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7914 days**.

-And here is a just a random fact -  **Approximately 71% of American chocolate eaters prefer to eat milk chocolate**.
+And here is a just a random fact -  **In humans, the epidermal layer of skin, which consists of many layers of skin regenerates every 27 days**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)